‘After a three month wait, Les and I finally made it to the ‘China’s First Emperor and The Terracotta Warriors’ exhibition in Liverpool last weekend…’

 There are 6 warriors in a line; each from a different army and each depicting a different role.
 These include a soldier, an archer a charioteer, armed infantryman and a General.

-Each one is mind-blowing in its own right and, although they have no colour after being buried for 2,000 years, the detail and quality is nothing short of remarkable.
+Each one is mind-blowing in its own right.
+Although they have no colour after being buried for 2,000 years, the detail and quality is nothing short of remarkable.

-Les and me, like many other visitors, kept looking at each other with open jaws as we walked through the darkened, temperature controlled rooms.
+Les and I kept looking at each other with open jaws as we walked through the darkened, temperature controlled rooms.
 It’s no exaggeration to say that a lot of visitors were pretty awestruck.

 Have you visited the terracotta warriors exhibition in Liverpool yet?